bjartek/go-with-the-flow/README.md

 Special thanks to @sideninja for helping me get my changes into flow-cli.

-## How to configure devnet
+## Main features
-Create a ~/.flow.json file and specify testnet accounts and addresses
+ - Create a single go file that will start emulator, deploy contracts, create accounts and run scripts and transactions. see `examples/demo/main.go`

-## How to write contracts
+ - Fetch events, store progress in a file and send results to Discord.
-Put contracts in the contract folder and name the file the same as the contract.
+ - Support inline scripts if you do not want to sture everything in a file when testing

 ## Examples